Accelerated Bachelor of Science in Nursing

 As a college, we recognize that students come from a variety of backgrounds and have different experiences.
 We welcome the benefits that a diverse student body brings to the college and ultimately, the profession of nursing.

 Prior to applying to the nursing program, students must apply for admission to SDSU.
-The number of students accepted to enroll in the program may vary depending upon available clinical facilities, qualified faculty and funds.
+The number of students accepted to enroll in the program may vary depending upon available clinical facilities.

 Prior Educational Preparation